memgraph/docs/docs/tutorials/style-your-graphs-in-memgraph-lab.md

 ![style-graphs-node-size](../data/tutorials/style-your-graphs-in-memgraph-lab/style-graphs-node-size.png)

-Now change the color of the nodes from red to gold and you will make them orange on hover.
+Now change the color of the nodes from red to gold and make them orange on hover.
 Find the following code:

 ```nocopy
 @NodeStyle HasLabel?(node, "Country") {